 Fact #1: Team Switch:

 Following the 2019 Super Rugby season, Beaudy re-signed with New Zealand Rugby through to 2023.
-He also announced that he would be switching Super Rugby clubs, from the Hurricanes to the Auckland-based Blues.
+He also announced that he would switch Super Rugby clubs, from the Hurricanes to the Auckland-based Blues.

 Fact #2: Dairy farmers: